 After cleaning the bicycle, observe the parts from the brakes, chains, and wheels to ensure they are all working as expected.
 If the bike has any issues- be it a scratch, dent, or any other issue, be transparent enough and include this information in the description of the bicycle.

 In addition, give the bicycle a tune-up and ensure it is ready to ride.
 This gives buyers the confidence that they will not have to do any serious maintenance once they have purchased it.

 Generally, the chances are that the seller will have to negotiate the price.
 For this reason, one should have a high sell mark as well as a low sell mark.
 But how does one come up with a realistic asking price for their bicycle?
 The section below explains in detail how to explore different prices and come up with a favorable initial asking price

 Finding out how much to charge for a used bicycle is quite simple and can be done within minutes.
 A seller can use various online sites to establish the recommended selling point, then adjust their price within that column depending on the current condition of the bicycle.
 Note that near-new bicycles should be sold close to the highest-priced listings and vice versa.
-And so is an upgraded bike, as newer, lighter components added to the bike to upgrade it improves its worth.
+And so is an upgraded bike, as newer, lighter components are added to the bike to upgrade it improve its worth.
 The links provided below can be helpful to sellers when researching for prices:

 - Checkaflip: This site uses current and previously sold eBay items to indicate the average selling price of an item, including a bicycle